Paul Calabresi Career Development Award for Clinical Oncology (K12)

-A PCACO can support the research career development of senior fellow and/or junior faculty level clinicians (single track) or senior fellow and/or junior faculty level clinicians and postdoctoral Ph.D. scientists (dual track).
-Clinical and Ph.D. scientists will collaborate and interact to expedite the translation of basic science research discoveries into patient-oriented therapeutic cancer research.
+A PCACO can support the research career development of senior fellow and/or junior faculty level clinicians, clinicians still in residency training (https://grants.nih.gov/grants/guide/notice-files/NOT-CA-17-029.html), and postdoctoral Ph.D. scientists.
+All non-clinical Ph.D.
+Scholars will collaborate and interact with K12-appointed clinician-scientist Scholars to expedite the translation of basic science research discoveries into patient-oriented therapeutic cancer research.
 The PCACO is not intended to train scientists for laboratory-based research.
 The PCACO provides up to 5 years of support and is renewable.

-For more complete information, reference the Program Announcement and/or contact the program staff.
+For more complete information, reference the Program Announcement PAR-18-292 (K12 Clinical Trial Optional) and/or contact the program staff.

 At the time of the award, the PI must be:

 Established Investigators (Associate and Full Professors)

 Researchers from diverse backgrounds are encouraged to participate as mentors.

 At the time of the award, the scholar must be: